howtocivilengineer/Topo-Solver/README.md

 ## Feedback

-Found a bug, or have a file that doesn't import cleanly?
-Open an [issue](../../issues) — a sample of the points file that caused it is the fastest way to get it fixed.
+Found a bug, have a file that doesn't import cleanly, or have an idea to make Topo Solver better?
+Open an issue.

+If you're reporting a bug, including a sample of the points file that caused the problem is the fastest way to help reproduce and fix it.
+Feature requests, usability suggestions, and general feedback are always welcome.

 ---